dan-divy/quiero/README.md

 <p align="center"><code>npm i -g quiero</code></p>
 <p align="center">Quiero is a markup language deisgned to create question papers and worksheets.</p>

+### Depreciation notice
+This project is no longer maintained.

 ## Motivation and Features

 - Designed keeping flow in mind.